Gespinha/postcss-spacer/README.md

 }
 ```

-Note: adding `0` as a value on any of the above options will remove the spacing on that specific area of a line.
+Note: adding `0` as a value on any of the above options will remove the empty lines on that specific area of a line.

 ### Patterns